Experience the phantasmagorical wonder of a 19th century magic lantern show accompanied by a live musical performance.

-Dr. Elisa deCourcy is an art historian, specialising in early photography and based at the Australian National University (ANU).
-From 2016–19 she was the Research Fellow and Research Assistant on two photographically-centred ARC Discovery Projects: 'Heritage in the Limelight: The magic lantern in Australia and the world' and 'Curating Photography in the Age of Photo sharing'.
-Both of these grants contributed to an extended book project, Empire, Early Photography and Spectacle: the global career of showman daguerreotypist J.W.
-Newland (2021) co-authored with Martyn Jolly.
+Dr. Elisa deCourcy is an art historian, based at the Australian National University.
+She holds an Australian Research Council Grant (2020-2023) for a project on early Australian photography which involves both practice and archival-based components.
+From 2016–19 she was the Research Fellow on 'Heritage in the Limelight: The magic lantern in Australia and the world' where she collaborated on magic lantern performances and wrote, Empire, Early Photography and Spectacle: the global career of showman daguerreotypist J.W.
+Newland (2021) with Martyn Jolly.

 Explore the wonder of magic lanterns in our centrepiece exhibition

 Curator Chelsey O’Brien describes the magic of seeing parts of your own life reflected in objects from the past.